wontires/Forzassist/README.md

 5. Once in-game, navigate to Settings > Hud & Gameplay > Telemetry, enable it and set your Data Out IP Address to 127.0.0.1 and your IP Port to 5600.
 6. Start the assist and enjoy!

-## Method 2 (Hiding your real controller from Forza)
+## Method 2 (Hiding your real controller only from Forza)

 This method uses a tool called Special K to hide your physical controller from Forza, so Forza only reads the virtual controller created by Forzassist.

 1. Install Special K. (https://www.special-k.info/)
 2. Open Special K / SKIF.exe
-3. Add or select Forza.
+3. Add or select Forza Horizon 6.
-4. Launch Forza through Special K.
+4. Launch Forza Horizon 6 through Special K.
 5. If Special K shows a compatibility warning asking to use Local Injection or SKIF, click OK.
 6. Once the game opens, press `Ctrl + Shift + Backspace` to open the Special K control panel.
 7. Go to `Input Management > Gamepad`.
-8. Hide/block your real controller from the game.
+8. Hide/block your real controller from the game (usually just need to disable XInput slot 0 and enable slot 1 as seen in the image)
 <img width="409" height="440" alt="image" src="https://github.com/user-attachments/assets/6356edb3-aa02-46c3-844d-0ffd2a2d3bce" />

-9. Leave Forzassist’s virtual controller visible to the game.
-10. Close the Special K menu with `Ctrl + Shift + Backspace`.
+9. Close the Special K menu with `Ctrl + Shift + Backspace`.
-11. Open Forzassist and press Start Assist.
+10. Open Forzassist, start the assist and enjoy 😄

 With this method, Forza should only receive input from Forzassist’s virtual controller, which avoids double inputs from the physical controller.

+# You might ask, is this bannable?
+Well i've been using it for about a month now every day online and nothing has happened, keep in mind that after all this isn't a cheat, just a tool we're using to hide our controller from the game, nothing else.
+People have been using this tool in previous Forza Horizon titles without ever being banned, so do with that information as you will.